secureblue/secureblue/POSTINSTALL-README.md

 1. Go to [uBlock Origin Lite](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh?pli=1) ([Why Lite?](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security))
 2. Install it
-3. In the extension's settings, make sure all of the lists under Default and Miscellaneous are checked (and at your preference, lists in the Annoyances section or country-specific lists)
+3. In the extension's settings, make sure all of the lists under "Default" and "Miscellaneous" are checked (and at your preference, lists in the "Annoyances" section or country-specific lists)

 ## Instruction set optimizations for hardened_malloc